-- 1) Choose File > Open. - 2) Locate the CSV file that you want to open. - 3) If the file has a .csv extension, select the file and click Open. - 4) If the file has another extension (for example, .txt), select the file, select Text CSV (csv;txt;xls) in the File type box (scroll down into the spreadsheet section to find it) and then click Open. - 5) On the Text Import dialog (Figure 7), select the Separator options to divide the text in the file into columns. - You can preview the layout of the imported data at the bottom of the dialog.
-Right-click a column in the preview to set the format or to hide the column. - If the CSV file uses a text delimiter character that is not in the Text delimiter list, click in the box, and type the character. - 6) Click OK to open the file.
+- 1) Choose File > Open. - 2) Locate the CSV file that you want to open. - 3) If the file has a .csv extension, select the file and click Open. - 4) If the file has another extension (for example, .txt), select the file, select Text CSV (csv;txt;xls) in the File type box (scroll down into the spreadsheet section to find it) and then click Open. - 5) On the Text Import dialog (Figure 33), select the Separator options to divide the text in the file into columns.

+You can preview the layout of the imported data at the bottom of the dialog.
+Right-click a column in the preview to set the format or to hide the column.

+If the CSV file uses a text delimiter character that is not in the Text delimiter list, click in the box, and type the character.